walkframe/docs.walkframe.com/docs/_sources/products/d2a/features/codegen.rst.txt

   Example:

-    You can get also schemas from `Table` suffix, when you use the template as follows:
+    You can get also schemas from `Table` suffix like the following:

     .. code-block:: python